joseasoler/tradergen/FEATURES.md

 * Traders with the Slavery: Acceptable or Honorable precepts will always purchase slaves.
 Their settlements may have some slaves for sale.
 * Traders from ideologies who desire to build skullspikes may have some skulls in stock.
 These skulls will be generated with the name of their unfortunate owner.

-### Alpha Animals

-* Traders following the Biological corruptors meme will have some items created from red wood and some immature dryad meat in stock.
-Settlements may additionally have some eyelings in stock.

 ### Alpha Memes

 * Traders following the Artist meme will have some art items in stock